-- 1. Applicant has the right to access the lease premises. - 2.
-This action is consistent with Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 3.
+- 2. Approval or denial of the application is a discretionary action by the Commission.
+Each time the Commission approves or rejects a use of sovereign land, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust lands as authorized by law.
+If the Commission denies the application, the Applicant may be required to remove the mooring buoy and restore the premises to their original condition.
+Upon expiration or prior termination of the lease, the lessee also has no right to a new lease or to renewal of any previous lease. - 3.
+This action is consistent with Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 4.
 Pursuant to the Commission's delegation of authority and the State California Environmental Quality Act (CEQA) Guidelines (Cal.
-Code Regs., tit.14, § 15025), Commission staff prepared a Negative Declaration (ND) identified as CSLC ND No. 749, State Clearinghouse No. 2012082074, for the Tomales Bay Vessel Management Plan.
-The ND was prepared and circulated for public review pursuant to the provisions of CEQA, and adopted by the Commission (Item 113, April 26 2013). - 4.
-On April 26, 2013, the Commission found that, based upon the entire record before the Commission, including the Initial Study, the ND, and the comments received in response thereto, there is no substantial evidence that the project may have a significant effect on the environment; California Code of Regulations, title 14, section 15074, subdivision (b). - 5.
+Code Regs., tit.
+14, § 15025), Commission staff prepared a Negative Declaration (ND) identified as CSLC ND No. 749, State Clearinghouse No. 2012082074, for the Tomales Bay Vessel Management Plan.
+The ND was prepared and circulated for public review pursuant to the provisions of CEQA, and adopted by the Commission (Item 113, April 26, 2013). - 5.
+On April 26, 2013, the Commission found that, based upon the entire record before the Commission, including the Initial Study, the ND, and the comments received in response thereto, there is no substantial evidence that the project may have a significant effect on the environment; California Code of Regulations, title 14, section 15074, subdivision (b). - 6.
 This activity involves lands identified as possessing significant environmental values pursuant to Public Resources Code section 6370 et seq.
 At the time the Commission adopted the ND in 2013, staff concluded that such activity would not affect those significant lands and the Commission found the activity to be consistent with its use classification pursuant to Public Resources Code section 6370 et seq.